trustcrypto/documentation-theme-jekyll/pages/mydoc/onlykey-agent.md

 ## Loading OnlyKey Firmware {#loading-onlykey-firmware}

-***PRO TIP - Can I load the Standard Edition firmware on an International Travel Edition OnlyKey?***
+{% include tip.html content="Can I load the Standard Edition firmware on an International Travel Edition OnlyKey?" %}

 *Yes, you can load the Standard Edition firmware on an International Travel Edition OnlyKey or vice versa the hardware is identical.
 For that matter you can load any custom firmware you want on it.*